MAXduino Build

 Another view

 The way I did it is not quite as pretty as Tynemouth’s example, but we are talking about a mod that includes straitening pins on an ic and having flying wires on them.
-The real trick though is doing it the way he had ensures the wire has good contact and won’t have a chance of becoming loose.
-So I needed to be sure I had good contact and not a bad solder joint that will fall off of the diode lead there and short to something else.
-I tinned the wires with solder before putting them to the diode, and added a dab of solder to the diode lead.
+He desoldered the diodes and put the wires through the holes with the diodes.
+Doing it the way he had ensures it won’t have a chance of the wires coming loose.
+I didn’t want to risk desoldering the diodes, I didn’t have a great desoldering iron, and these boards are delicate.
+I needed to be sure I had good contact, and not a bad solder joint that will fall off of the diode lead there and short to something else.
+I tinned the wires with solder before putting them to the diode, and added a dab of fresh solder and flux to the diode lead first.
 If it was corroded a bit the solder may not take, but it took very nicely and also adding that bit of solder does add some new flux to clean the point.
 I had my iron set on 300, which is what I typically use for board soldering.
-I also use leaded solder, which is what these old retro computers had to start with too.
+I also use leaded solder, which is what these old computers had to start with too.

 The last bit I did to the Timex 1000 here was to add a heatsink to the ULA chip.